marcoribi/rspec-am/README.markdown

 ## Copyright
-Copyright (c) 2010 SoftwareLab.
+Copyright (c) 2010 SoftwareLab (software-lab.ch).
 See LICENSE for details.